 Ways to identify a spear phishing attack include:

-You can find one of spear phishing attempts’ biggest giveaways within the subject line itself.
+You can find one of spear phishing attempts’ biggest giveaways within the subject line.
 The majority of the time, the subject lines attempt to bait people with a sense of familiarity or terms of urgency.

 The five most often used subjects in spear phishing emails: